-An honest map of the acquired estates: what each runs on, what it costs, what is worth keeping and what is duplicated.
+An honest map of the acquired portfolios: what each runs on, what it costs, what is worth keeping and what is duplicated.

-The platforms worth keeping consolidate onto one governed estate the Banyan Method, each business trading throughout.
+The platforms worth keeping consolidate onto one governed platform using the Banyan Method, with each business trading throughout.

 One content model, one compliance posture, one operating model across what used to be separate companies.

-The combined team runs the unified estate at the end.
+The combined team runs the unified platform at the end.
 The endpoint is self-sufficiency, as with every engagement.

 Parallel replatforming, the method each consolidation runs on.

-A standing senior team across the consolidated estate.
+A standing senior team across the consolidated platform.

 Frequently asked questions.